cmuth001/Zylotech-Data-Engineer-Assessment/README.md

 ## Assessment Steps
 Below are steps I  followed to complete the assessment:
    ### Create Tables
-      1. Create tables using CREATE statements in sql_queries.py.
+      1. Created tables using CREATE statements in sql_queries.py.
-      2. Drop tables using DROP statements in sql_queries.py if it exists.
+      2. Droped tables using DROP statements in sql_queries.py if it exists.
-      3. Run create_tables.py to create database and tables.
+      3. Ran create_tables.py to create database and tables.
    ### Insertion and Aggregation Queries
       1. Insert records into tables using INSERT statements in sql_queries.py.
       2. SELECT statements in sql_queries.py helps for aggregation metrics.